 Recent research indicates that the Northern Ireland food tourism is now worth £350 million annually to the local economy.

-Artisan foods in particular may be considered as a niche within the wider food sector but these products present opportunities to showcase local ingredients and specialities and present gift opportunities for tourists.
-The Northern Ireland speciality food market was estimated to be £132 million in 2011 and is predicted to reach £168 million by 2016.
+Artisan foods present opportunities to showcase local ingredients and specialities and present gift opportunities for tourists.
+The Northern Ireland speciality food market was estimated to be £132 million in 2011 and was predicted to reach £168 million by 2016.

-For more information on taking advantage of food tourism opportunities, including the Northern Ireland Year of Food and Drink 2016, see food tourism opportunities.
+For more information on taking advantage of food tourism opportunities, see food tourism opportunities.